stackforge/libra/doc/worker/about.rst

 Purpose
 -------

-A Python-based Gearman worker that handles work for the job queue named 'lbaas-HOSTNAME'.
-It receives JSON data describing a load balancer, and returns this same JSON object, but with status fields added to describe the state of the LB.
+A Python-based Gearman worker that handles messages for the Gearman job queue sharing the same name as the local hostname.
+The messages that it receives are JSON objects describing a load balancer, and returns this same JSON object, but with status fields added to describe the state of the LB.

 Installation
 ------------